 - The network product is configured such that the required network protocols and services (as described in the network product documentation) are setup and each service is bound to an IP address of a specific network interface (e.g. IP1 which is the ip address of if1).
 Configuration may occur automatically during the initialization phase of the network product or manually as defined in the network product administration documentation.

-- The network product shall have at least two interfaces enabled, if1 and if2 respectively configured with IP Address IP1 and IP2.
+- The network product shall have at least two interfaces enabled (if_1 and if_2 …) configured with IP Addresses IP1, IP2 ….

 - The tester has administrative privileges.